felixDHb/RaMap/tutorial.md

 ### Load Raman Reference Spectra

 Once the mapping dataset has been selected, a second window will appear for importing reference spectra.
-In this step, select and import all relevant reference files.
+In this step, select and open all reference files.

 <p align="center">
   <img src="docs/RaMap_tutorial/explorer_load_references.jpg" width="600"/><br>